kuzudb/kuzudb.github.io/README.md

 ## Add content
 We use [Just The Doc](https://github.com/just-the-docs/just-the-docs) as our theme.
 Example usage can be found on their github.
 To add content, modify existing markdown files or create new ones under `docs/`.

+## Contributing
+We welcome contributions to Kùzu website.
+If you are interested in contributing to Kùzu website, please read our [Contributing Guide](CONTRIBUTING.md).